Director of Winemaking

-Joe lives in Santa Rosa with his wife and two children.
-In addition to spending time with his family, Joe spends his time enjoying Sonoma County’s great outdoors and pursuing his passion for gardening.
+Joe’s inherent desire for hands-on learning keeps him involved in local wine tasting groups and keeps his passport full of stamps from some of the world’s best wine regions.
+He lives in Santa Rosa with his wife and two children and spends his free time enjoying Sonoma County’s great outdoors and pursuing his passion for gardening.